top of page

 • How to respond during a data incident

-Short, recurring training sessions—monthly or quarterly—keep awareness high.
-Test employees with fake phishing emails and post a quick-reference checklist in shared workspaces.
-Empowered teams are your first line of defense.
+Short, recurring training sessions held monthly or quarterly help maintain high awareness.
+Test employees with simulated phishing emails and provide a quick-reference checklist in shared workspaces.
+Well-trained teams are your first line of defense.

 Versioning: Your Safety Net for Data Integrity

-If your files get corrupted, overwritten, or compromised, having older versions to roll back to is a lifesaver.
-Versioning isn’t just for developers—it’s for any business that relies on document accuracy and continuity.
+If files are corrupted, overwritten, or compromised, access to previous versions is essential.
+Versioning benefits any business that relies on document accuracy and continuity, not just developers.

 Smart version control practices include: